apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

   > You can specify the engine type and version by adding `--cluster-definition` and `--app-version` flags.
 For example,
   >
   > ```
-  > kbcli cluster create wesql-cluster --cluster-definiton=wesql-clusterdefinition --app-version=wesql-appversion-8.0.29 > --components=mycluster.yaml
+  > kbcli cluster create ac-cluster --cluster-definition=apecloud-mysql  --cluster-version=wesql-8.0.30 --components=mycluster.yaml --termination-policy=WipeOut
   > ```

 ## Delete a cluster